History of Wrocław: Bohemia and Hungary

 In 1348, the city was incorporated with almost the entirety of Silesia into the Lands of the Bohemian Crown, and a Landeshauptmann (Provincial governor) was appointed to administrate the region.
 Between 1342 and 1344 two fires destroyed large parts of the city.
+Despite the annexation by Bohemia, trade still took place mainly between Poland and Western Europe.
 In 1352 Bohemian King Charles IV, who was also elected King of Germany, visited the town.
 His successors Wenceslaus and Sigismund became involved in a long-lasting feud with the city and its magistrate, culminating in the revolt of the guilds in 1418 when local craftsmen killed seven councillors.
 In a tribunal two years later, when Sigismund was in town, 27 ringleaders were executed.
 He also called up for a Reichstag in the same year, which discussed the earlier happenings in the city.

 In June 1466, in Wrocław, Polish diplomat Jan Długosz held a meeting with a papal legate, starting a peace process between Poland and the Teutonic Order, which a few months later culminated in the signing of the Second Peace of Thorn that ended the Thirteen Years' War, the longest of Polish–Teutonic wars.